 If you're contemplating retiring before you're old enough to sign up for Medicare at 65, your planning should include making sure you have adequate health coverage.

-Look into long-term care insurance at 50, or consider hybrid policies that allow you to access a whole-life insurance policy for long-term care needs if necessary, said Wolberg.
-Many people forgo LTC policies because they're so expensive, but should view them the same as auto or home insurance, she said.
+Long-term care is the most expensive need a person may face in their later years.
+Look into long-term care insurance at 50, or consider hybrid policies that allow you to access a whole-life insurance policy for long-term care needs if necessary, said Damaryan.
+Many people forgo LTC policies because they're so expensive, but should view them the same as auto or home insurance.